UH-CI/reproducibility-workshop-git-jupyter/index.md

 This FREE workshop is sponsored by the University of Hawai'i Information Technology Service Cyberinfrastructure group and Hawaii Data Science Institute (HI-DSI)

 This workshop focuses specifically on introducing the git version control technologies alonw with GitHub(https://github.com), and Jupyter Notebooks (https://jupyter.org) in the context of support reproducible science.
+Sharing Jupyter environments with My Binder(https://mybinder.org/).
 We will also introduce Zenodo for dataset/source code pubication - DOI assignment

 Attendees will learn about how to git tools and jupyter notebooks in a way that documents data analysis and allows other to reproduce results.